Save money on printer ink, toner and consumables

 Don’t upgrade the firmware on your printer.
 Firmware updates can fix obscure bugs but more often they are self-serving for the manufacturer.

-Last year HP tried to force consumers to use their expensive ink/toner by updating HP printer firmware to reject ‘foreign’ cartridges.
+In 2016 HP tried to force consumers to use their expensive ink/toner by updating HP printer firmware to reject ‘foreign’ cartridges.
+In 2023 they are doing it again see HP messes up their printers – twice